Favorite Cycling Workouts—Comparing Different Approaches

 Frank Overton 11:23

-Definitely not all year round? depends on the time of the year, definitely during the build phases, where you’re looking to generate large workloads to increase training load, it can be during the season, a lot of times these workouts occur on Saturdays where the athlete has, that’s like the long ride day.
+Definitely not all year round, depends on the time of the year, definitely during the build phases where you’re looking to generate large workloads to increase training load.
+It can be during the season, a lot of times these workouts occur on Saturdays where the athlete has the long ride day.

 Frank Overton 11:47

-a lot of times athletes just need to ride more in order to get faster and send these bouts of training or their chance to ride more, and it expands their range.
-It also is specific oftentimes for the types of events they’re doing for these gravel and, and fondo events that are 4567 hours plus and we can match these workloads that we know come from the races and have them do that in their training.
+A lot of times athletes just need to ride more in order to get faster and so these bouts of training are their chance to ride more, and it expands their range.
+It also is specific oftentimes for the types of events they’re doing for these gravel and fondo events that are 4, 5, 6, 7 hours plus and we can match these workloads that we know come from the races and have them do that in their training.
 And it also helps them put the two and two together.
-So they’re like dang, this race that I did sign up for is going to be really difficult.
-Finally,
+So they’re like “dang, this race that I did sign up for is going to be really difficult”.

 Trevor Connor 12:22

-even though this isn’t so much of a base miles ride, we’re doing that contrast in a polarized versus sweet spot.
-So let’s bring Sonya Looney in here, she has what she loves to do, she’s a mountain biker, very high level mountain biker, she loves weekly to do three by 15 minute sweetspot intervals.
+Finally, even though this isn’t so much of a base miles ride, we’re doing that contrasting of polarized versus sweetspot.
+So let’s bring Sonya Looney in here, she has what she loves to do – she’s a mountain biker, very high level mountain biker – she loves weekly to do 3 by 15 minute sweetspot intervals.
 So let’s hear her describe this.

-I’m a big fan of sweet spot workouts.
-So the three by 15 minute sweet spot training is always really helpful for me.
+I’m a big fan of sweetspot workouts so the 3 by 15 minute sweetspot training is always really helpful for me.
 It’s hard, and it’s a grind, but it’s not so hard that it actually blows you up.

-So describe this way.
-So three by 15 minutes.
-So what sort of intensity or you
+So describe this – so 3 by 15 minutes, so what sort of intensity are you doing?

-know, sub threshold like just under threshold but not popping over.
-Okay?
+So, sub-threshold, like just under threshold but not popping over.

 Trevor Connor 13:03